Home Blog Assignment of Contract

 The key to finding the perfect home for an assignment of contract is to locate sellers that are looking to get rid of their properties quickly.
 This might be a family who is looking to relocate for a job opportunity or someone who needs to make repairs on a home but can’t afford it.
 Either way, the quicker the wholesaler can close the deal, the better.

 Once a property is located, wholesalers immediately go to work getting the details ironed out about how the sale will work.
 Transparency is key when it comes to wholesaling.
-This means that when a wholesaler intends to use an assignment of contract to transfer the rights to buy to another person, they are always upfront about during the preliminary phases of the sale.
+This means that when a wholesaler intends to use an assignment of contract to transfer the rights to another person, they are always upfront about during the preliminary phases of the sale.

 In addition to this practice just being good business, it makes sure the process goes as smoothly as possible later down the line.
 Wholesalers are clear in their intent and make sure buyers know that the contract could be transferred to another buyer before the closing date arrives.

-After their offer is accepted and warranties are determined, wholesalers move to complete a title search .
+After their offer is accepted and warranties are determined, wholesalers move to complete a title search.
 Title searches ensure that sellers have the right to enter into a purchase agreement on the property.
-They do this by searching for any outstanding tax payments, liens , or other roadblocks that could prevent the sale from going through.
+They do this by searching for any outstanding tax payments, liens, or other roadblocks that could prevent the sale from going through.

 Wholesalers also often work with experienced real estate lawyers who ensure that all of the legal paperwork is forthcoming and will stand up in court.
 Lawyers can also assist in the contract negotiation process if needed but often don’t come in until the final stages.